-ECONOMIC DEVELOPMENT - RECO
+ECONOMIC DEVELOPMENT - RECOMMENDATIONS

-- C.1: Build an internal library of print, electronic, and video materials to be used for storytelling to multiple audiences. - Strategy 2D: Host an annual event to highlight Harnett County and our available buildings and sites. - Strategy 2E: Create attractive and functional development sites for new and growing businesses. - E.1: Conduct focused recruitment of retail and restaurants to meet local market demand for new businesses. - E.2: Promote new employment, mixed-use development and housing in key area to enhance economic development through zoning and land use regulations, public investments and incentives. - E.3: Study potential improvements and tenants for the area surrounding the Harnett Regional Jetport. - E.4: Support the continued growth of towns as residential and commercial centers in the County. - E.5: Protect important industrial land from incompatible uses including large-scale residential development.
+- communication and engagement to increase Harnett County's visibility and new and expanding company interest. - C.1: Build an internal library of print, electronic, and video materials to be used for marketing materials. - Strategy 2D: Host an annual event to highlight Harnett County and our available buildings and sites. - Strategy 2E: Create attractive and functional development sites for new and growing businesses. - E.1: Conduct focused recruitment of retail and restaurants to meet local market demand for new businesses. - E.2: Promote new employment, mixed-use development and housing in key area to enhance economic development through zoning and land use regulations, public investments and incentives. - E.3: Study potential improvements and tenants for the area surrounding the Harnett Regional Jetport. - E.4: Support the continued growth of towns as residential and commercial centers in the County.